 If less than 20 people are being made redundant, then your employer also has a duty to consult you.
 This duty is not defined by statute, but would generally include more than one meeting, and a chance for you to make some reasonable input into the decision.
 See our guide on redundancy for further details.

 If I have been laid off because of coronavirus and want to leave, can I choose redundancy?

-If you are laid off for 4 weeks in a row, or for 6 weeks in any 13 week period, you can write to your employer and ask them to give you a statutory redundancy payment plus your notice pay.
+If you are laid off for 4 weeks in a row, or for 6 weeks in any 13 week period, you can write to your employer and ask them to give you statutory redundancy pay. plus your notice pay.
 If they don’t reply, you can resign but you have to give notice, as per your notice period (which is the longer period of either your contract or statutory notice period).
-Then you have a claim for statutory redundancy pay.
+Then you have a potential claim for constructive dismissal.